NAlexH2/516soundmusic/notebook.md

   returned object just right for each chord (mostly ignoring noisy neighbor peaks) I feel super confident in what I have.
     - It will committed in a following commit after I commit these notes.

+## 12/4/24 - 7PM
+  - That prev commit mentioned went out.
+Cleaned up some stuff.
+  Not quite done.
+Going to do some argparsing stuff tomorrow and getting that ball rolling.

 # 12/2/24 - 2:00 PM -> 6:09 PM - Wrapping the project up today...
 I hope...
 > We'll see...